 Dr. Wai's work has started international conversations, and has been covered in Science, New York Times, Wall Street Journal, Washington Post, CNBC, Financial Times, The Economist, Scientific American, Wired, Education Week, and newspapers all over the world.
 In addition to academic publications, his public writing has appeared in Psychology Today, Los Angeles Times, Forbes, Education Week, NPR, and many others.
 He is a contributing writer to Psychology Today, Business Insider, Quartz, and others, where his ideas have reached millions of people.

 His work has won multiple international Mensa Awards for Research Excellence.
-He currently serves on the board of directors of the MATHCOUNTS Foundation.
+He has served on the board of directors of the MATHCOUNTS Foundation.
 He lives with his wife, son, dog, and two cats.
 You can find his CV here.

 Representative Academic Articles

-Wai, J. (in press).
+Wai, J. (2014).
 Experts are born, then made: Combining prospective and retrospective longitudinal data shows that cognitive ability matters.
-Intelligence.
-[For special issue, Acquiring expertise: Ability, practice, and other influences].
+Intelligence, 45, 74-80.
+Business Insider, MIT Sloan Analytics Conference

 Representative Articles/Op-eds For The Public Press